5harad/threshold-test/README.md

     - obs: the data frame containing aggregate statistics for each police department and race
 	- fit: the fit object returned by Stan
 	- post: the posterior object returned by Stan
+  - Run time: ~ 8-10 hours, chains are being sampled in parallel on 5 cores

 **generate_plots_main_result.R**
   - Generates Figures 3-7 and Tables 1-3 in the paper